 The Importance of Detox for Prescription Painkiller Addiction

-Prescription painkillers have had an immeasurable, positive impact for individuals throughout the United States and across the globe.
+Prescription painkillers have had an immeasurable, positive impact for individuals throughout Northern California and the United States.
 Their ability to alleviate pain has significantly improved the quality of life for individuals who have been afflicted with a myriad of diseases, disorders, and conditions.
 Among the more commonly prescribed painkillers are opioid-based medications such as OxyContin and Vicodin, which contain the opioids oxycodone and hydrocodone, respectively.

-Unfortunately, in addition to serving many valuable medical purposes, prescription painkillers are often abused for purposes of self-medication and/or recreation, and pose risks that include, but are not limited to, addiction.
+Unfortunately, in addition to serving many valuable medical purposes, prescription painkillers are often abused for purposes of self-medication and/or recreation, and pose risks that include, but are not limited to, painkiller addiction.
 Some people become addicted to prescription painkillers after taking these substances for a legitimate medical purpose, while others develop dependence solely as a result of recreational substance abuse.
-Regardless of why a person first ingests a prescription painkiller, developing an addiction can be a profoundly distressing experience that poses a range of risks to the individual’s physical and psychological health.
+Regardless of why a person first ingests a prescription painkiller, developing an addiction can be a profoundly distressing experience that poses a range of risks to the individual’s physical and psychological health without detoxification at a reputable painkiller detox center.

 Since the pain of withdrawal can be alleviated by taking the prescription painkiller that the person has become addicted to, trying to end an addiction on one’s own is often an exercise in futility.
 However, a safer, less painful, and more effective option exists: detoxification.
 Also commonly referred to as detox, detoxification typically occurs in a clinical setting under the supervision of qualified professionals.
 In such an environment, individuals can rid their bodies of prescription painkillers in a manner that significantly increases their chances of achieving long-term recovery.

-As is noted in the previous section, safety and comfort are benefits of participating in detoxification for prescription painkiller addiction.
+Safety and comfort are benefits of participating in detoxification for prescription painkiller addiction.
 However, detox offers several additional advantages.
-The following are among the many positive aspects of completing detox at a reputable program:
+The following are among the many positive aspects of completing detox at a reputable detox treatment center:

 - Safety: Though it can be painful, withdrawing from prescription painkillers is usually not a dangerous experience.
 However, complications can always occur.
 In a medically monitored detox program, professional supervision ensures that participants remain safe throughout the process.